-The Information Technology field continues to grow exponentially, requiring students to hold advanced knowledge regarding contemporary applications of information technology and systems.
-This doctoral course explores advanced topics including concepts, applications, and future directions of Management Information Systems and their development.
-Students will be evaluated on final research projects, and case studies of businesses which have created various Management Information Systems to maximize benefits.
+The Information Technology field continues to grow exponentially, requiring students to hold advanced knowledge of information, technology, and systems.
+The Management Information Systems discipline needs professionals familiar with where the field has been and where it is going.
+The purpose of this course is to explore advanced topics including concepts, applications, and future directions of Management Information Systems.
+Students will be evaluated on research projects and case studies.